Find Grad Schools

 11 Yearly Graduations

 The 11th most popular school in the country for political science majors who are seeking their doctor's degree is The Graduate Center, CUNY.
 Roughly 9,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
 During the most recent year for which we have data, 11 people received their doctor's degree in political science from The Graduate Center.
-About 20% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 63% were women.

 #14